FOREX-Dollar set for 5th winning week on hawkish Fed as payrolls loom

 The dollar initially dropped back sharply on Wednesday, as Fed Chair Jerome Powell said following the rate hike that a 75 basis point increase is not under active consideration.

-But it more than recovered those losses on Thursday, suggesting to analysts at National Australia Bank that the retreat had more to do with positioning than any change in views.
+But it more than recovered those losses on Thursday, which analysts at National Australia Bank took as a sign that the retreat had more to do with positioning than any change in views.

 "Powell was unambiguously hawkish," Gavin Friend, senior market strategist at NAB, said in a client podcast.